elton-tanaka/PathFInder/README.md

 ### API <a name="api"></a>

 The API component of PathFinder is responsible for handling requests related to path finding and navigation.
 It serves as the backend for the frontend application.
-The API is built using the .NET framework.
+The API is built using the .NET framework and SQLite.

 ### Frontend App <a name="frontend-app"></a>